Nina-Konovalova/Bayesian-optimization-for-polymer-translocation-task/README.md

 Make sure you have all dependencies from `requirements.txt` installed before proceeding.

-To install this dependencies run
+To install this dependency run

 ```
 pip install -r requirements.txt